Dataherald/dataherald/CONTRIBUTING.md

+# Contributing to Dataherald

+Hi there!
+Thank you for even being interested in contributing.
+As a growing open source project we are open to contributions, whether they be in the form of new features, integrations with other tools and frameworks, better documentation, or bug fixes.

+## Guidelines

+To contribute to this project, please follow a ["fork and pull request"](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) workflow.
+Please do not try to push directly to this repo unless you are maintainer.

 ## Lint & Formatting

 Maintaining code quality and adhering to coding standards are essential for a well-structured and maintainable codebase.
 Ruff Python Linter and Black code formatter are powerful tools that can help you achieve these goals.
+Should you experience any difficulty getting setup, please contact a maintainer!
+Not only do we want to help get you unblocked, but we also want to make sure that the process is smooth for future contributors.

+In a similar vein, we do enforce certain linting, formatting, and documentation standards in the codebase.
+If you are finding these difficult (or even just annoying) to work with, feel free to contact a maintainer for help - we do not want these to get in the way of getting good code into the codebase.

 ### Ruff Python Linter